 5.1.3 SPARK Analyzer

-We define a “SPARK Analyzer” to be a tool that implements the various forms of static analysis required by the SPARK language definition.
+A SPARK Analyzer is defined to be a tool that implements the various forms of static analysis required by the SPARK language definition.
 Without having been analyzed by a SPARK Analyzer, a program cannot reasonably be claimed to be SPARK, much in the same way as a compiler checks the static semantic rules of a standard programming language.

 In SPARK, certain forms of analysis are mandatory – they are required to be implemented and programs must pass these checks to be valid SPARK.
 Examples of mandatory analyses are